-Trump's electoral victory has provoked various reflective assessments of America's socio-economic dynamics between the white working majority, or 'middle class', and various minorities who have embraced the 'American Dream'.
+Since November 2016, Trump's electoral victory has provoked various reflective assessments of America's socio-economic dynamics between the white working majority, or 'middle class', and various minorities who have embraced the 'American Dream'.
 It has also triggered new concern about the future of America's Melting Pot philosophy.
-Still, several questions remain open: will 'President Trump' distance himself from those racist, xenophobic, misogynistic, and Islamophobic positions heralded for by 'Candidate Trump' during his seventeen-month campaign?
-Will his team of advisors succeed in remodeling him into a president of inclusiveness, bi-partisan decision-making, and possibly tilting his policy toward some moderate conservatism?
-This report probes into the driving force behind Trump's triumph as a vengeance of the 'forgotten White man' in rural America.
-It focuses on six interrelated scenarios: 1) the impetus of a self-sustaining social movement capitalizing on the ongoing "Not our President" protests across America, 2) revival of Neo-Nazism in America, 3) the risk of a majority dictatorship with the Republican dominance of the White House and both houses of the Congress, 4) Trump's self-entrapment in a catch 22-situtation between maintaining a high approval rating and modifying his polarizing positions, 5) how his presidency embodies the new radicalism of the West, and 6) the significance of his victory, five months after the Brexit referendum, as pursuit of one-way globalization.
+This paper probes into the driving force behind Trump's triumph as a vengeance of the 'forgotten White man' in rural America.
+It focuses on six interrelated scenarios: first, the impetus of a self-sustaining social movement capitalizing on the ongoing "Not our President" protests across America; second, revival of Neo-Nazism in America; third, the risk of a majority dictatorship with the Republican dominance of the White House and both houses of the Congress; fourth, Trump's self-entrapment in a catch 22-situtation between maintaining a high approval rating and modifying his polarizing positions; fifth, how his presidency embodies the new radicalism of the West; and sixth, the significance of his victory, five months after the Brexit referendum, as pursuit of one-way globalization.